formkit/docs-content/advanced/context.md

 ## `option`

-For inputs that accept an options prop this object is available to [composition keys](/essentials/inputs/#composition-keys) that are inside the iteration (for example the `label` composition key on a `checkbox` input with multiple checkboxes).
+For inputs that accept an options prop, this object is available to [section keys](/essentials/inputs#sections) that are inside the iteration (i.e., the `label` section key on a `checkbox` input with multiple checkboxes).
 The object contains a `label`, `value`, and sometimes `attrs`:

 ```js
 {